rtakeshi/latam-challenge/README.md

 For this particular case, I will create two different configurations for SparkSessions:

-1. The first one, named "FarmersProtestTweets," will have the default SparkSession configuration for memory allocation to executors and drivers.
+1. The first one, named "FarmersProtestTweets" will have the default SparkSession configuration for memory allocation to executors and drivers.
 2. The second one, "FarmersProtestTweetsOptimization," will allocate 4GB of memory to both the Spark driver and executor.

 In the initial analysis, there were no significant differences in time and memory usage between the real dataset and the 2.2GB dataset in the Q1 memory and time solutions.
 To gain a better understanding of the solution, I will conduct a more in-depth analysis using a 22GB dataset.